clusture/concise/data-science/machine-learning/logistic-regression/logistic-regression-model/decision-boundaries-logistic-regression/notes.md

 ---
-title: Decision Boundary: Logistic Regression
+title: Decision Boundary for Logistic Regression
 topic: Logistic Regression Model
 slug: decision-boundary
 ---

-# Decision Boundary: Logistic Regression
+# Decision Boundary for Logistic Regression

 We know that for binary classification task, the learning algorithm need to output either $0$ or $1$ class.
 But, the output of logistic regression's hypothesis function is between $0$ and $1$.
 In order to get our discrete $0$ or $1$ classification, we can translate the output of the hypothesis function as follows: $$\begin{aligned} h_{\theta}(x) \ge 0.5 &\implies y=1 \\ h_{\theta}(x) < 0.5 &\implies y=0 \end{aligned}$$